 The Tale of Ashokasundari

-According to the myths, one day Shiva and Parvati came across a wish-fulfilling tree known as the Kalpavriksha.
+One day Lord Shiva and Goddess Parvati came across a wish-fulfilling tree known as the Kalpavriksha.
 Because Lord Shiva frequently went out of Kailash Parvat to fight demons, Parvati used to often feel lonely and so she asked for a daughter from the tree.
 As her wish was granted, Ashoka Sundari was born.

 The word Ashoka means without sorrow and because she got rid of Parvati’s sorrow, she was named Ashoka Sundari.
 Sundari means beautiful.
 She was present at the time Ganesha was beheaded.
 Ashoka Sundari got scared by her father’s act and hid behind a sack of salt.
 When Parvati got to know about her son’s fate, she becomes extremely angry.
 Out of anger, she also cursed Ashoka Sundari to become a part of the salt.
 Later when Ganesha’s head was restored by Shiva, they restored life in their daughter and pacified her.
 That’s how Ashoka Sundari is associated with salt without which food is tasteless.